The world is huge

 Fetch Me …

 We all wish we had a personal butler we could summon with the ring of a bell.
-But despite the presence of a call button above every airplane seat, the flight attendant is not that butler.
-“Fetch me a blanket” is a sure way to get on a flight attendant’s bad side.
-Use the call button only when it’s really necessary.
-If you want a glass of water, walk back to the galley and ask for it in person.
+However, despite the presence of a call button above every airplane seat, the flight attendant is not that butler.
+Demanding that the flight attendant “fetch” you something is a sure way to get on a flight attendant’s bad side.

 The word “stewardess” is about as contemporary as the glamorous coach-class experience of yesteryear.
 Both are gone forever.
 “Stewardess” was in vogue when women were the only people hired as flight attendants.
-Nowadays, it’s common to see both men and women working the aisle, and the term “flight attendant” reflects this.
-Plus, these crewmembers do an important job aboard the plane beyond serving drinks.

 Wait, What Kind of Drinks Do You Have?